Compute Models in Autonomous Database on Dedicated Exadata Infrastructure

 The preceding discussion of CPU management and allocation states that you can create multiple Autonomous Exadata VM Cluster (AVMC) resources by choosing the CPU count per node while provisioning the AVMC resource.

-This section will discuss granular details about how Oracle Cloud Infrastructure places autonomous databases in the VM cluster nodes, and the consequences of such placement on auto-scaling and parallel processing.
+This section will discuss granular details about how Oracle Cloud Infrastructure places Autonomous Databases in the VM cluster nodes, and the consequences of such placement on auto-scaling and parallel processing.

 -